Derwent Hill welcomes people with special needs and disabilities

 To ensure a successful visit organisers must discuss the specific needs of individual children and young people with us at the earliest possible opportunity.
 In the case of severely disabled individuals, this should be at the time of making a booking so that an informed judgement may be made about whether a visit to Derwent Hill is appropriate.

-We are usually able to adapt most of our activities to include children and young people with disabilities.
+We are usually able to adapt most of our activities to include young people with disabilities.
 Operating within tutor groups, we will attempt to differentiate the activities to allow involvement for all individuals at an appropriate level.
 However, if this is not reasonably practicable or safe, we will endeavour to provide a parallel alternative activity.

 The carer of a disabled participant is welcome as part of your staff team.
 If cost is an issue, you can apply to the Friends of Derwent Hill for a bursary to cover the carer’s costs.